ArthurKakande/intellikit/docs/index.md

 **A python toolkit for case based reasoning, information retrieval, natural language processing and other techniques for AI and intelligent systems.**

-“intellikit” i.e. Intelligent Tool Kit is a toolkit for Case Based Reasoning (CBR) and Information Retrieval (IR) in python.
+**“intellikit” i.e. Intelligent Tool Kit** is a toolkit for **Case Based Reasoning** (CBR) and **Information Retrieval** (IR) in python.
 This package is being built primarily for educational purposes, and some content in it may be done more efficiently using Scikit-Learn and other libraries.
 In some instances such library functions are added directly in “intellikit” but feel free to test out those libraries concurrently and choose what suits your needs best.
 Some rare similarity measures are implemented from scratch in intellikit but you can extend the functions or implement your own functions depending on your needs.

-In case you need help getting started, the website for this library can be accessed here!
-Multiple demo projects are added to the examples tab.
+In case you need help getting started, the website for this library can be [accessed here!](https://ArthurKakande.github.io/intellikit) Multiple demo projects are added to the examples tab.

-If you are new to Case Based Reasoning and Information Retrieval entirely, here a simple refresher for you;
+*If you are new to Case Based Reasoning and Information Retrieval entirely, here a simple refresher for you:*

 **Case-Based Reasoning (CBR)** is a methodology for solving problems.
 These problems may be of a variety of natures.
 In principle, no problem type is excluded from